Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid’s Education

 She initially graduated with a degree in Bachelor of Mathematics from American University in Beirut, Lebanon.
-Later in 1972, she moved to London to study architecture at a highly distinguished and famed institute, Architectural Association School of Architecture.
-Architectural Association School of Architecture, commonly known as AA, is a reputable and an independent school for architectural studies in London, UK.
-While she was studying, Zaha met few of the famous architects Rem Koolhaas, Bernard Tschumi and Elia Zenghelis there at the institute.
-Rem Koolhaas referred to her as “a planet in her own orbit” once and at another time as a “combination of beauty and strength”.
+Later in 1972, she moved to London to study architecture at a highly distinguished and famed institute, the Architectural Association School of Architecture.
+Architectural Association School of Architecture, commonly known as AA, is a reputable and independent school for architectural studies in London, UK.
+While she was studying, Zaha met a few famous architects such as Rem Koolhaas, Bernard Tschumi and Elia Zenghelis at the institute.
+Rem Koolhaas referred to her as “a planet in her orbit” once and at another time as a “combination of beauty and strength”.

-Elia Zenghelis called Zaha Hadid as his most exceptional and brilliant student.
-For Zaha’s buildings, no space was designed at right angle.
+Elia Zenghelis called Zaha Hadid his most exceptional and brilliant student.
+For Zaha’s buildings, no space was designed at a right angle.
 Her professors described her as “the inventor of the 89 degrees”.
 Zaha’s buildings were erupting into small pieces.
 According to Elia Zenghelis, Zaha Hadid showed little interest in minute details like a staircase.
 She focused on the broader image.
-Zaha knew that tiny details can be added up at a later stage.
-Zaha Hadid was in search of a substitute to conventional architectural drawings.
+Zaha knew that tiny details could be added up at a later stage.
+Zaha Hadid was in search of a substitute for conventional architectural drawings.
 She was inspired by Russian avant-garde modern art and Suprematism.

 Zaha Dongdaemun

-Thesis project that Zaha Hadid designed was a fourteen floors hotel building on Hungerford Bridge on River Thames in London.
+The thesis project that Zaha Hadid designed was a fourteen-floor hotel building on Hungerford Bridge on the River Thames in London.
 She completed her graduation in 1977.

 Zaha Hadid’s Early Career

-After her graduation was done in 1977, Zaha Hadid started working with two of her previous teachers at Architectural Association School of Architecture, Elia Zenghelis and Rem Koolhaas at Office for Metropolitan Architecture (OMA), Rotterdam, the Netherlands.
+After her graduation was done in 1977, Zaha Hadid started working with two of her previous teachers at the Architectural Association School of Architecture, Elia Zenghelis and Rem Koolhaas at the Office for Metropolitan Architecture (OMA), Rotterdam, the Netherlands.
 During that time, she met the structural engineer Peter Rice from Ireland.
-Peter Rice encouraged Zaha during early phases of her architectural profession.
-Zaha gained British Citizenship of UK.
+Peter Rice encouraged Zaha during the early phases of her architectural profession.
+Zaha gained British Citizenship in the UK.

 Zaha Hadid Architects (ZHA), London

 British Iraqi architect established her private architectural practice in 1979 by the name of Zaha Hadid Architects (ZHA) based in London.
-During the early times at her new design studio, Dame Zaha Hadid introduced a unique modern architecture philosophy by her thoughtful artistic sketches.
-People knew postmodernism architecture style at that time.
+During the early times at her new design studio, Dame Zaha Hadid introduced a unique modern architecture philosophy through her thoughtful artistic sketches.
+People knew the postmodernist architecture style at that time.
 When Zaha brought her new concept, it made her distinguished among other architects and artists.

 Zaha Hadid Designs and Style

-For a design competition in 1983, Dame Zaha Hadid proposed a design for a leisure center, The Peak, in Hong Kong that got well famed.
+For a design competition in 1983, Dame Zaha Hadid proposed a design for a leisure centre, The Peak, in Hong Kong that became famed.
 It was designed as a “horizontal skyscraper” on the hillside.
-The sense of style Hadid architecture was influenced by an abstract art movement Suprematism founded by a Russian painter Kazimir Malevich.
-Suprematism is characterized by abstract patterns of basic geometric shapes such as square, rectangle, circle and line in limited colors.
+The sense of style Hadid architecture was influenced by an abstract art movement Suprematism founded by the Russian painter Kazimir Malevich.
+Suprematism is characterized by abstract patterns of basic geometric shapes such as squares, rectangles, circles and lines in limited colours.

 Zaha Hadid